Biphenyl: Reactions and uses

-Lacking functional groups, biphenyl is fairly non-reactive, which is the basis of its main application.
-In the laboratory, biphenyl is mainly used as a heat transfer agent as a eutectic mixture with diphenyl ether.
+Lacking functional groups, biphenyl is fairly non-reactive, which is the basis of its main application: in a eutectic mixture with diphenyl ether, as a heat transfer agent.
 This mixture is stable to 400 °C.

 Biphenyl does undergo sulfonation which, followed by base hydrolysis, produces p-hydroxybiphenyl and p,p′-dihydroxybiphenyl, which are useful fungicides.
 In other substitution reactions, it undergoes halogenation.
 Polychlorinated biphenyls were once popular pesticides.